 wasn't terribly difficult to maintain that average through the power line

-and final test of the day, with more of the singletrack we’d enjoyed
+6th and final test of the day, with more of the singletrack we’d enjoyed

 in the 15-mile test on the earlier loop.
 The woods simply flowed up

 and down moderately rocky, rolling hills, all the way to the sand flats

 May 6, 2007

-excellent turnout for the 2007 opening round.
+an excellent turnout for the 2007 opening round.
 So good, in fact, that

 I nearly couldn’t find a place to park.
 After settling for the middle of a

-dirt path intended for vehicular traffic, I ran into the Kankakee Crew, Jeff
+dirt path intended for vehicular traffic, I ran into the Kankakee Crew,

-my truck, a few ATV riders attending the morning race had packed up
+to my truck, a few ATV riders attending the morning race had packed

 Course conditions were relatively dry, even dusty in some spots, so I

-some slack out of the chain.
+taking some slack out of the chain.
 The beating I gave the chain

 Wardy's “hat trick” method of starting the race often catches even the

-Open A class and positioned one row ahead of me, was one of
+the Open A class and positioned one row ahead of me, was one of

 those riders.
 I was ready for Wardy’s trickery, however, and shortly

 separating the creek from more woods.
 The course had been laid out

-been a straight shot across the road and up a moderately steep
+had been a straight shot across the road and up a moderately steep

 wooded trail.
-The lead rider climbed up out of the bank and I followed, then picked
+The lead rider climbed up out of the bank and I

-in the woods.
+alone in the woods.
 Guys like #401 Will Heitman should have been

 On the second lap, I quickly discovered my error in the creek.
 When I

-lap before, I estimated that I’d cut about 2 minutes off the course.
-As the
+the lap before, I estimated that I’d cut about 2 minutes off the course.

-more aggressively, building momentum on approaches to
+turning more aggressively, building momentum on approaches to

 steep hills, and flying through the rocky creek as fast as I dared.
 As

 lapped riders appeared and a few deep ruts developed, I did almost

-as much passing in that creek as I did in the rest of the course combined.
+as much passing in that creek as I did in the rest of the course

-twisted the same knee I’d injured at the Leadbelt Enduro the
+I'd re-twisted the same knee I’d injured at the Leadbelt Enduro the

 week before.
 It hurt just as much the second time.
 Seeing as I’d be

 forfeiting the first lap anyway, I saw it as a sign to make that lap my

 |Check out how the fast guys ride the waterfall.